Skip to main content

 © phonlamaiphoto - stock.adobe.com

-Can wood species be identified with absolute certainty by means of machine learning?
+Can wood species be identified with absolute certainty using machine learning?

-We are working on this question in the FNR project financed by the BMEL in collaboration with the Fraunhofer Institute.
+We are working on this question in the FNR project in collaboration with the Fraunhofer Institute.
 The aim: automated image recognition systems for wood species identification.

 Background and Objective

-In order to strengthen the trade with legal raw materials and to protect consumers, the used wood species are determined at the Thünen Centre of Competence on the Origin of Timber.
-Cut specimens of wood and, in the case of fibrous materials such as paper, individual cells are routinely examined under a light microscope and analyzed by experts at great expense of time.
-Automated image recognition systems can save an enormous amount of work and time here.
+To support deforestation-free supply chains, the wood species used in products are determined at the Thünen Centre of Competence on the Origin of Timber.
+Routinely, cut specimens of wood and, in the case of fibrous materials such as paper, isolated cells are examined under a light microscope and analyzed by experts in a time-consuming process.
+Automated image recognition systems can significantly reduce the workload and the time required.

 Target Group